 Symptoms of Viruses: Each virus may have different symptoms.
 Here are a few that may be communicated through drinking water:

 Enteroviruses: Polio, aseptic meningitis, and encephalitis Reoviruses: Upper respiratory and gastrointestinal illness Rotaviruses: Gastroenteritis Adenoviruses: Upper respiratory and gastrointestinal illness Hepatitis A: Infectious hepatitis Norwalk-type: Gastroenteritis

 Water Treatment for Viruses: Chemical oxidation can be used to remove viruses from drinking water; chlorine and ozone are used by many municipalities to kill viruses in water.
 However, these chemicals and processes can be difficult for residential homes, further, chlorine can produce harmful chemical by-products.
-UV water purification will work to effectively disable viruses, preventing them from reproducing and making you sick.
+UV water purification will work to effectively disable viruses, preventing them from reproducing and causing illness.
 Ultrafiltation and ceramic filtration rated at 1 micron absolute will be able to reduce the presence of these harmful viruses as well.
-Hikers and campers should carry hand-held UV treatment systems designed to "zap" these dangerous viruses, if they are planning on drinking surface water.
+Hikers and campers should carry hand-held UV treatment systems designed to "zap" these dangerous viruses if they are planning on drinking surface water from lakes or streams.

 The Watercheck includes a 75 item check for: Bacteria (presence/absence of coliform and E.coli) (4) Trihalomethanes (5) Other inorganic chemicals (5) Physical characteristics (15) Heavy metals and minerals and (44) Volatile organic chemicals...